The Law Offices Of Christelle G. Clement 917-805-1158

 Immigration Newsletter

-Filing Immigration Applications Electronically
+BCIS Applications Submitted Electronically

 The Bureau of Citizenship and Immigration Services (BCIS) recently began accepting Employment Authorization Document applications and Green Card Replacement applications electronically.
 Now, with the option of filing certain immigration applications online, applicants can avoid long waits on the phone and at local offices.
 In addition to expediting the application process, the technology involved with the new system will also allow the BCIS to verify the identity of individuals in the future.